pydantic/pydantic-ai/docs/multi-agent-applications.md

 joke_agent = Agent(
     'openai:gpt-4o',
     system_prompt=(
-        'Use the "joke_factory" to generate some jokes, then choose the best. ' 'You must return just a single joke.'
+        'Use the `joke_factory` to generate some jokes, then choose the best. ' 'You must return just a single joke.'
     ),
 )